 To create a vSphere cloud account, you make a POST request.
-The request body includes the vSpherespecific parameters required to create the cloud account.
+The request body includes the vSphere-specific parameters required to create the cloud account.

 - Verify that all general prerequisites have been satisfied.
-See Prerequisites for Onboarding a Team.
+See Prerequisites for working with the vRealize Automation Cloud Assembly APIs.

 - Verify that you have the following parameters for the new cloud account:

 - vSphere host name

 - vSphere user name

 - vSphere password